 You can recommend bestsellers to everyone.
-You can interview sales experts who will suggest the buyer of dog goods to offer a leash and a collar.
-Unfortunately very often such rules set becomes too large and they sometimes contradict each other, and many of them are no longer relevant.
-So the development process turns into chaos.
+You can interview sales experts who will suggest that buyers of dog goods should be offered a leash and a collar.
+However, there’s a catch – these rule sets can become quite complex and sometimes conflict with each other, making your development process feel chaotic.

 Point 1.
 Have you collected all the data sets?

-Using a machine-learning component it’s necessary to keep in mind two important issues:
+Using machine learning for business it’s necessary to keep in mind two important issues:

 - You need to collect a large amount of data;